by Diane Spicer

 Ask for these jackets as gifts!

-The first thing to consider is how many layers of clothing you'll be wearing beneath the jacket.
+The first thing to consider when you look at a hiking jacket at any price point is how many layers of clothing you'll be wearing beneath it.

 While you're on the trail you'll be working up a sweat, and maintaining a higher body temperature than if you were lounging around at base camp or in your tent.